 Investments - The District's investment policies and types of investments are governed by Section 2256 of the Texas Government Code ("Public Funds Investment Act").
 The types of investments allowed under the Public Funds Investment Act are detailed in Note 2 - Deposits and Investments.
 The District's management believes that it complied with the requirements of the Public Funds Investment Act and the District's investment policies.
 The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.
-Temporary investments throughout the year consisted of investments in external investment pools, which are recognized at amortized cost, and money market accounts.
+Temporary investments throughout the year consisted of investments in external investment pools, which are recognized at amortized cost, and certificates of deposit.

-Inventories - When inventories are recorded, they are charged to expenditures when consumed.
+Inventories - Inventories are generally not recorded in the General Fund or Child Nutrition Fund due to amounts of expendable supplies held or purchased food not being deemed material.
+When inventories are recorded, they are charged to expenditures when consumed.
 Amounts recorded are offset by a fund balance classification titled "nonspendable" which indicates that the inventory does not represent "available expendable resources."